vectordotdev/vector/rfcs/2023-05-14-17195-add-external-data-store.md

 ### In scope

-- Adding new VRL functions to allow point data upserts.
+- Adding new VRL functions to allow point data upsert's.
 - Add an enum in Enrichment Tables to mark them as read or read/write which can be used for compile-time validation of VRL.

 ### Out of scope